Lina Bo Bardi: Career in Brazil

 In October 1946 Bo Bardi and her husband traveled to South America.
 Because they had participated in the Italian resistance movement, they had found life in post-war Italy difficult.
 In Rio, they were received by the IAB (Institute of Brazilian Architects).
 Bardi quickly re-established her practice in Brazil, a country which had a profound effect on her creative thinking.
 She and her husband co-founded the influential art magazine Habitat.
 The magazine's title referenced Bardi's conceptualization of the ideal interior as a "habitat" designed to maximize human potential.

 In 1947, Assis Chateaubriand invited Pietro Maria Bardi to establish and run a Museum of Art.
-São Paulo was chosen as the location despite Bo Bardi’s preference for Rio de Janeiro.
+São Paulo was chosen as the location despite Bo Bardi's preference for Rio de Janeiro.
 MASP (the São Paulo Museum of Art) was established on 2 October, with temporary offices on the second floor of the headquarters of the Diários Associados on Rua Sete de Abril.
 Working with Pietro Maria Bardi, Bo Bardi designed the conversion of several floors of the building into a museum; early sketches evoke the facade of the 1939 MoMA building by Philip L. Goodwin and Edward Durell Stone, but alterations were ultimately limited to the interior.
 She also designed the new headquarters for the Diários Associados on Rua Álvaro de Carvalho, São Paulo, and designed jewelry using Brazilian gemstones.
+In addition, soon after arriving in Brazil, Bardi began designing their home in Morumbi, a part of the virgin forest in the southern part of São Paulo.

 In 1948, the Studio d’Arte Palma was established on the 18th floor of a building by Polish architect Lucjan Korngold (N˚ 66 Praça Bráulio Gomes, São Paulo), bringing Pietro Maria Bardi, Bo Bardi, Giancarlo Palanti (until 1951) and Valeria Piacentini Cirell (responsible for the antiquarian section) together.

 In 1950, Bo Bardi and fellow Italian immigrant Giancarlo Palanti re-designed the MASP museum space in the Diários Associados building, shifting away from Beaux-Arts-style interiors with paintings backed by curtained walls, towards exhibition design rooted in interwar avant-garde artistic practices such as the work of El Lissitzky, the Deutscher Werkbund, and Franco Albini.